CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 [^crf-errata-agent-detainment]: Agent attacks against minions are always detainment. \[Effective 8/27/98].
 See [CRF, Complete Errata Listing, Rules Errata](/original/rulings/crf-15/#rules-errata)
 [^crf-current-site]: A non-moving company’s current site is considered its new site for card play.
 See [CRF, Turn Sequence, Movement/Hazard Phase, General](/original/rulings/crf-15/#general).
 [^crf-site-phase-general]: Play of an ally, item, faction, or resource card which will normally tap the site must be after the company resolves all automatic, agent and on-guard creature attacks.
 See [CRF, Turn Sequence, Site Phase, General](/original/rulings/crf-15/#general-3)
+[^crf-card-effect-limitations]: You may not play the following cards if your opponent is a Ringwraith or Sauron.
+Additionally, if you are not a Ringwraith or Sauron, a Ringwraith or Sauron opponent can play these cards against you and not be affected by any of their global effects: All hazard events that require an agent. _Near to Hear a Whisper_ and _Sudden Fury_ from _Middle-earth: Against the Shadow_ and _Great Need or Purpose_ may be played because they do not target a specific agent.
+See [CRF, Rulings by Term, Card Effect Limitations](/original/rulings/crf-15/#card-effect-limitations)